Glenwood Springs Colorado

 There have been so many experiences with Hotel Colorado’s spirit people that a book was written in 1995 by Kathy Fleming, called Apparition Manor:True Ghost Stories of the Hotel Colorado.
 New Castle, CO: Twin Aspen.
 Unfortunately, it is out of print as of 2015, but you can buy it on Amazon for $42!

-CCPI Paranormal Investigations did an investigation at the Hotel Colorado in 2006, and caught some hard evidence of the spirits, and had personal experiences as well, with a playful, mischievous spirit, that I think was probably a young male entity who died of his war wounds.
-Dead soldiers have the tendency to be playful and like to tease the living.
+CCPI Paranormal Investigations did an investigation at the Hotel Colorado in 2006, and caught hard evidence of the spirits.
+They had personal experiences as well, with a playful, mischievous spirit, that I think was probably a young male entity who died from his war wounds.
+Dead soldiers have a tendency to be playful, and like to tease the living.
 Check out their report on their website.

 STILL HAUNTED?

-The mischievous spirits that happily play with the lights and TV sets may well be the soldiers who died of their wounds; enjoying this beautiful hotel while they are not in pain anymore, and getting their chuckles at the same time. ( General Wayne Inn )
+The mischievous spirits that happily play with the lights and TV sets may well be soldiers who died of their wounds, who can now enjoy this beautiful hotel as they are not in pain anymore, while getting their chuckles at the same time.

-Other spirits are former guests, who are enjoying their memories, the current beauty around them, and even stay in their former favorite rooms.
+Other spirits are former guests enjoying their memories and the beauty all around them, even staying in their old favorite rooms.

 Walter Devereux in spirit form is still enjoying his hotel, and on occasion helps the living with decor decisions.
-Spirit people who worked in the kitchen and food service, are still hard at work in their favorite place of employment.
+Spirit people who worked in the kitchen and food service are still hard at work.

-In the case of the murdered chambermaid, perhaps some intervention using a medium could help her let go of her terrifying death and move on to the other side where she will find peace.
+In the case of the murdered chambermaid, perhaps some intervention by a medium could help her let go of her terrifying death and move on to the other side, where she will find peace.

 LOCATION